confluentinc/examples/kinesis-cloud/README.md

 # Run the demo

-1. Configure the destination cloud storage and other demo parameters in the `config/demo.cfg` file.
+1. Configure the cloud storage provider and other demo parameters in the `config/demo.cfg` file.
 In particular, be sure to configure the `DESTINATION_STORAGE` parameter appropriately for Google GCS or AWS S3, and set the appropriate region.

 2. Run the demo: